wawrzynmc/wawrzynmc/README.md

 ### Goals 🥅
 - Create and develope my own projects
 - Learn more about web technologies
-- Hold your head up and make rocket science
+- Hold my head up and make rocket science
 - Smile at people 🙂🙂🙂

 <hr>